I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: -- relation

 \section{\avgcs -- $C$ relation}

-With this clearer physical interpretation in mind, we now proceed to the investigation of the origins of the quasi-universal relation between \avgcs and the NS compactness, $C\equiv G M/Rc^2$.
-The latter and \avgcs are known to display a quasi-universal relation, first presented in~\cite{Saes:2021fzr}, with an EoS-dependence of $\mathcal{O}(10\%)$ for realistic EoSs.
-To gain a deeper understanding of the underlying causes behind this quasi-universality, in this section, we first explore its presence within analytic solutions for the TOV equation \cite{Oppenheimer:1939ne, Tolman:1939jz}.
-Namely, we study the \avgcs -- $C$ relation using the incompressible, Tolman VII and Buchdahl solutions, and then analyze the Newtonian limit of these solutions.
-Using the Newtonian equations of structure, we follow this up with a study of the relation for 2 one-parameter families of EoSs: polytropes and a generalized version of the Tolman VII EoS.
-Next, we conduct a post-Minkowskian expansion within these solutions.
+To explore the underlying causes behind the quasi-universality of the $\avgcs$ -- $C$ relation, in this section, we first assess its presence within analytic solutions for the TOV equation \cite{Oppenheimer:1939ne, Tolman:1939jz}, namely, the incompressible, Tolman VII and Buchdahl solutions.
+The common Newtonian limit of the $\avgcs$ -- $C$ relation in those cases motivates us to follow this up with a study of that relation for 2 one-parameter families of EoSs: polytropes and a generalized version of the Tolman VII EoS, first in the Newtonian limit and then within a post-Minkowskian framework.
 Finally, we contrast these simple models with realistic EoSs and discuss in which regime the results obtained for the former can be informative of the latter.